Bingo (American version): Cards

-In u-pick 'em bingo and other variants of bingo, players are issued three 25-number cards which contain all 75 numbers that may be drawn.
+In u-pick 'em bingo and other variants of bingo, players are issued three 25-number cards that contain all 75 numbers that may be drawn.
 Players then mark which numbers they wish to play and then daub those numbers according to the numbers drawn.
 In addition, double-action cards have two numbers in each square.

 A player wins by completing a row, column, or diagonal.
 The most chips one can place on a bingo board without having a bingo is 19, not counting the free space.
-(For this to happen, only one empty cell can reside in each row and each column, and at least one empty cell must be in each diagonal.)
+(For this to happen, two spots in opposite corners must not be filled along with a spot on one corner of the center away from the two opposite corner spots and finally opposite to that in relation to the center would be two flat against the center piece.)

 In addition to a straight line, other patterns may be considered a valid bingo in special games.
 For example, a 2×2 square of marked squares in the upper-right-hand corner could be considered a "postage stamp".
-Another common special game requires players to cover the four corners.
-There are several other patterns, such as a roving 'L', which requires players to cover all B's and top or bottom row or all O's and top or bottom row.
-Another common pattern is a blackout, covering all 24 numbers and the free space.
+Another commonly valid pattern is covering the four corners.
+Certain special games only count specific patterns as bingos, such as a roving 'L', which requires players to cover all B's and the top or bottom row or all O's and the top or bottom row, or a blackout, covering all 24 numbers and the free space.

 Equipment

 The numbers that are called in a game of bingo may be drawn utilizing a variety of methods to randomly generate the ball call.
 With the expansion of computer technology in bingo, electronic random number generators (RNG) are now commonplace in most jurisdictions.
-However, some jurisdictions require mechanical ball draws which may utilize a randomly shuffled deck of bingo calling cards, a mechanical ball blower that mixes ping pong balls with blown air or a cage which is turned to mix small wooden balls.
-All methods essentially generate a random string of numbers which players match to their bingo cards that have numbers on them.
+Some require mechanical ball draws which may utilize a randomly shuffled deck of bingo calling cards, a mechanical ball blower that mixes ping pong balls with blown air, or a cage that is turned to mix small wooden balls.
+All methods essentially generate a random string of numbers that players match to the bingo cards that have numbers on them.